artefactual/archivematica-docs/user-manual/preservation/preservation-planning.rst

 supported format; we'll show it with MP3, as an example.

 1. Navigate to the "Identification Rules" page, and click "Create New Rule".
-2. Choose the appropriate foramt from the Format dropdown - in our case, "Audio:
+2. Choose the appropriate format from the Format dropdown - in our case, "Audio:
    MPEG Audio: MPEG 1/2 Audio Layer 3".
 3. Choose your command from the Command dropdown.
 4. Enter the text your command will output when it identifies this format.
 For